JMeltzer92/portfolio/README.md

 # Jon Meltzer
 ## Portfolio

 Welcome to my portfolio repository!
 Here, you will find examples of published work of which I'm particularly fond and some independent projects that showcase my skillset.
 You will also find references and a link to a full CV at the bottom.
-Thanks for looking around!
+Thanks for looking around - I hope to work with you soon!

 ### Writing
 #### Politics